CVUT-FS-12110/Python-for-Scientific-Computations-and-Control/courses/classification.md

 * You should solve the task assigned by the lecturer every week.
 If you are unable to solve it during one week, notify the lecturer.
 The lecturer can grant you extra time to finish the task.
 * The correct solution of all tasks during the semester can give you up to 80 points (every task can produce an equal fraction of points from this total number).
 * Upload your solution via MS Teams assignments feature.
-* Your submission has to be runnable by Python 3.x (Jupiter notebook, .py file)
+* Your submission has to be runnable by Python 3.x (Jupyter notebook, .py file)
 * If you use different than distribution packages, provide a requirements file for easy installation of the packages via Pip.
 * Your code has to result in the expected output without any modification required from the lecturer (debugging, uncommenting).
 * Your code needs to be commented and/or self-explanatory (final word has lecturer)